campopinillos/holberton-system_engineering-devops/README.md

 <h1>Learning the Shell</h1>

-In this repo we are going to find scripts about the shell basic commands.
+In the folder 0x00-shell_basics we are going to find scripts about the shell basic commands.

+<h2>Permission</h2>

+In the folder 0x01-shell_permissions there are some scripts about the shell permission commands.